MayarAlaa/Life-At-ITI/README.md

 # Life-At-ITI

-**So, الحمد لله,I quitted my job because I got accepted at ITI.
+**So, I quitted my job because I got accepted at ITI الحمد لله.
 I'm so excited .This is a new chapter in my life.
 A new adventure I've chosen.
 Not an easy one though.
 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 7 :
+We've finished the OOP with C++ course.
+And I totally related to Aristotle's saying: "The more you know, the more you know that you don't know".
+I started to be convinced that online courses are never enough.
+A good start, definitely yes but your knowledge will be  limited by their authors knowlegde.
+Maybe at work, you'll be using what you've learnt in the online course only and learn more by facing problems, but still I think there will be always something missing.
+Reading books is a "longer path" ,maybe a bit boring but will make me a strong developer I guess..That's one thing I realised this week.

+Another thing I realised that I don't want to stay in the same workplace for a decade.
+Changing workplaces, changing teammates mean *diversity* for me.
+Diversity in forming my ideas and experiences.

+Last thing, in 2016 I heard about the imposter syndrome for the first time in Goto Berlin conference.
+I have that syndrome but back then I didn't know that's a syndrome.Today, I gave a presentation about imposter syndrome.
+My mates at ITI also have this syndrome but didn't know its name as well or that it is something common among us.
+I hope I transferred useful knowledge to them.

 # Week 6 : *Sigh of despair*